 Every moment on an Auckland Whale and Dolphin Safari is exciting.
 For me, it is one of the most fun things to do in Auckland.
 Nothing tops the day’s first sighting.
 As the boat turns toward hundreds of seabirds diving into the water, the commentator explains that this feeding frenzy will attract dolphins, and the whales will be close behind.
 On approach, the boat slows and smiling passengers move towards the rails for a better view.
 An onboard marine researcher points out the frolicking dolphins.
 It isn’t long before the seabirds take flight and, in what seems like complete silence, a majestic whale breaks the water’s surface.

 Feel like solving a mystery?
-At Escape Masters you and a few friends are locked into a room, the timer is set for 60 minutes, and you need to find the clues to “escape”.
+At Escape Masters you and a few friends are locked in a room, the timer is set for 60 minutes, and you need to find the clues to “escape”.
 I was leery at first, afraid of claustrophobia, but there is an unlocked door in every room, just in case you can’t solve the mystery or want to leave.
 Located right on Queen Street in the centre of town, they are easy to find.

 - Auckland is an easy city to get around via public transportation, private car, or taxi.

 - Before you book directly for any of these activities, be sure to check Viator as they have a low price guarantee, often offering lower prices than purchasing directly.
 Viator offers tours/tickets for America’s Cup Racing, visiting the black sands of the surf beaches, Jet Boats, bridge and bungy jump, Eco Zip, SkyJump, SkyWalk, skydive, and the Auckland Whale and Dolphin Safari.
 Viator is a TripAdvisor company, and we feel confident recommending them.

 - The “adventure capital of the world” is the nickname of Queenstown, on the South Island.

 - Grab your copy of Lonely Planet’s New Zealand Travel Guide.